Highest publicly documented accuracy of weather data for any location worldwide

-Weather close to you: High resolution downscaling
+Weather close to you: Hyperlocal real time forecasting

-The weather forecast models provide only a coarse resolution of 2-30km, which describes the general weather patterns well enough (“Tomorrow we expect sunny, warm weather in Northern Italy”), but has its limit if we need more localised information (“14,5° C and 10mm of rain tomorrow between 15-16h in Milano”).
+The weather forecast models provide only a coarse resolution of 1-30km, which describes the general weather patterns well enough (“Tomorrow we expect sunny, warm weather in Northern Italy”), but has its limit if we need more localised information (“14,5° C and 10mm of rain tomorrow between 15-16h in Milano”).

 meteoblue has developed hyperlocal models to downscale the spatial resolution to 10m with the highest possible accuracy.